Outreach and Civic Engagement

 Through a grant made possible by the US Embassy in Beirut – Public Diplomacy Department, the Reliable Methodology for Right Majors (RM2) guides public high school students to make informed decisions on their higher education and future careers.

-Launched in 2019, RM2 draws a decision-making model to help students choose their majors, explore potential jobs, and plan for their career development.
+RM2 draws a decision-making model to help students choose their majors, explore potential jobs, and plan for their career development.
+This program benefitted more than 400 high school students.

 Based on a survey that collects information on students’ interests, needs and skills to be developed, the OCE tailors structured workshops to address those needs, in close coordination with the Career Development Services.
 Examples include, but are not limited to sessions with industry professionals, CV and cover letter writing, how to ace interviews and personal branding.